drone/tutorials/content/rust/docker/rust-docker-arm.md

 ### The `commands` Attribute

-Defines the Pipeline commands executed inside the Docker container.
-The command to execute is the same we have used to build our project.
+Defines the pipeline commands executed inside the Docker container.
+The command to execute is the same you have used to build the project.

 {{< highlight text "linenos=table,linenostart=9,hl_lines=5" >}}
 steps: